selvam920/wa.me/README.md

 This is a fork of the https://pub.dev/packages/whatsapp_share2 package.
 I would love for it to work with other WhatsApp apps apart from the official ones e.g. WhatsAp GB (though we cannot exhaust all of them 🤣).

-This has not been tested on iOS.
+I will be adding more features to it as time goes by.

 ## Features: